37 Digital Marketing KPIs [Complete Guide]

 This widely used metric indicates the number of new leads acquired in the past month.
 A new lead can be someone signing up for a free trial or creating an account on your online retail site.

-How to measure: Use your pipeline management software to get the latest data and filter leads by dates to see the number of new leads during a particular time period.
+How to measure: Use your pipeline management software to get the latest data, and filter leads by dates to see the number of new leads during a particular period.

-How to improve: Increase the budget of cost-per-click ad campaigns, create SEO-optimized content to be found through search engines, try new marketing tactics such as short-term social media campaigns and temporary discount offers.
+How to improve: Increase the budget of cost-per-click ad campaigns, create SEO-optimized content to be found through search engines, and try new temporary discount offers.

 2. Qualified leads per month

-Marketing qualified leads (MQL) – leads that marketing team has evaluated and decided to forward to the sales team.
+- Marketing qualified leads (MQL) – leads that the marketing team decides to forward to the sales team.

-Sales qualified leads (SQL) – leads that the salespeople consider to be prospective customers, leading to focused attention and moving the leads further into the sales cycle.
+- Sales qualified leads (SQL) – leads considered prospective customers, leading to focused attention and moving the leads further into the sales cycle.

-How to measure: Categorize all leads in your sales funnel by using a CRM tool.
+How to measure: Categorize all leads in your sales funnel by using CRM software.
 Filter prospects by tags and dates to see the exact number of monthly qualified leads in each qualification category.

-How to improve: Create highly targeted campaigns to reach the right audience, formulate an explicit value offer to avoid misunderstandings.
+How to improve: Create highly targeted campaigns to reach the right audience.

-Every single marketer should monitor this lead generation KPI.
-Cost per lead shows the cost of acquiring a new prospect.
-Complemented with cost per conversion (CPC) metric, you can evaluate whether various marketing activities pay off the effort, time, and resources spent to attract new leads.
+Cost-per-lead (CPL) shows the cost of acquiring a new prospect.
+Complemented with the cost-per-conversion metric, you can evaluate whether various marketing activities are profitable.

-How to improve: See what types of free and paid campaigns work the best for you and increase the budget and time spent.
-Create and share quality content on social media to get (almost) free website traffic and new leads.
+How to improve: See what types of free and paid campaigns work best for you and increase the budget and time spent.
+In addition, create and share quality content on social media to get (almost) free website traffic and new leads.